Fixed Income Securities in Bond Market and Money Market

 2. Floating rate bond

-Yield to Maturity (YTM) - It is the internal rate of return of the investment till the maturity date including return of coupons and face value of the bond.
+Yield to Maturity (YTM) - It is the internal rate of return of the investment if held until maturity, including coupon payments and the face value of the bond.

 Examples of Fixed Income Securities

-1. Bonds – Bond is an instrument of debt financing, which shows indebtedness of the bond issuer to the investors or security holders.
-In layman terms, it can be defined as loans made by investors to an issuer, with the promise of repayment of the principal amount at maturity date and regular coupon payments (generally after each interval of 6 months).
-The most common types of bonds are corporate bonds and government bonds, which are issued by various corporations and government respectively.
+1. Bonds – A bond is an instrument of debt financing that represents the indebtedness of the issuer to investors or security holders.
+In simple terms, it can be defined as a loan made by investors to an issuer, with a promise to repay the principal amount at maturity along with regular coupon payments (generally at intervals of six months).
+The most common types of bonds are corporate bonds and government bonds, issued by corporations and governments respectively.

-2. Treasury Bills – Treasury bills or T-bills are the safest and short-term debt instrument, which are issues by government of the country.
-It has short term maturity period, which is less than one year.
-In India, it is issued in three tenors, 91-day, 182 day and 364-day maturities.
-While in US market, they are also available for 28 days.
-T-Bill is also known as zero coupon security because it does not pay coupon interest.
-Instead of coupon payments, it is sold at a discount rate.
-For example- purchasing a T-Bill, has a market price of 90, face value of 100 and discount rate is 10%.
+2. Treasury Bills – Treasury bills or T-bills are among the safest short-term debt instruments issued by the government of a country.
+They have a short-term maturity period of less than one year.
+In India, they are issued in three tenors: 91-day, 182-day, and 364-day maturities.
+In the US market, they are also available for 28 days.
+T-bills are also known as zero-coupon securities because they do not pay periodic interest.
+Instead, they are issued at a discount to face value.
+For example, a T-bill with a face value of 100 may be purchased at 90, implying a discount rate of 10%.

-4. Asset-backed Securities (ABS) – an Asset-backed Securities are fixed income securities, which are backed by financial assets, which have been “securitized” such as credit-card loans, car loans and home loans.
+4. Asset-backed Securities (ABS) – Asset-backed securities are fixed income instruments backed by financial assets that have been securitized, such as credit card loans, car loans, and home loans.

 Powered by Froala Editor